zohryu/Yet-Another-LOD-Guide/README.md

 I've written this guide in tandem with it to help users (like myself) who have difficulty following the Github guide.

 PREAMBLE :

-    Ensure all .ini configurations for No Grass In Objects is correct at various steps.
-		Ensure all necessary pre-requisite mods are downloaded (from the Github guide first section).
+    		Ensure all .ini configurations for No Grass In Objects is correct at various steps Ensure all necessary pre-requisite mods are downloaded (from the Github guide first section).
-		Ensure you have run the xEdit script to filter the appropriate grass-filled worldspaces to add to the GrassControl.Config.txt (Github guide second section).
+		Ensure you have run the xEdit script to filter the appropriate grass-filled worldspaces to add to the GrassControl.Config.txt (Github guide second section)

 1. Enable the grass mods you wish to use.